bion33/Kronos/README.md

 * This option allows you to find the (likely) military operations from the last update.

 -t, -timer  </br>
 * (This function is being tested for bugs and unexpected behaviour.
 Use at your own risk, and please report any inconsistencies you find.)
 Asks a target region, then runs a countdown to when it updates.
 Using this option implies -kronos if no sheet was found in the same folder as the script.
 The timer includes a variance indicator.
 This indicator is how much the update differs from the previous update in seconds, and is there to give you an idea on how stable it is.
-The timer's status gives you warnings when applicable.
-These are the meanings of those warnings: </br>
+The timer's status gives you warnings when applicable: </br>
 **"<!> Checking triggers."**: Kronos is going trough the list of triggers to see which ones have updated.
 The longer the time is between now and when the region updates, the longer this takes.
 During this status the prediction is based on the previous update.  </br>
 **"<!> Using sheet times."**: The prediction is based on the previous update.
 This happens when update hasn't started yet, or for a short while after checking triggers.  </br>
 **"<!> Large region ahead!"**: There is a large difference in nations due to a large region.
 Update speed may change while such a region updates, which Kronos can't detect.
 This may result in an unpredictable jump in the countdown.
 Feeders and sinkers have a large impact.
 Keep this in mind if you see this warning as the timer approaches zero.  </br>